 If you want to Information Install the Driver The printer ships with an installation CD or flash drive in the printer carton.
-The flash drive contains the QuickInstaller, which allows you to install the Card Printer Driver on a Sigma card printer.
-Refer to "Start the Installation" on page 8.
+Refer to "Start the Installation" on page 2-8.
 Download the Driver You can download the Card Printer Driver installation file from the Entrust website.
-Refer to "Download the Installation File (Optional)" on page 7.
-Use a USB Connection Refer to "Install the Driver" on page 9.
-Use a Network Connection Refer to "Install the Driver" on page 9.
+Refer to "Download the Installation File (Optional)" on page 2-7.
+Use a USB Connection Refer to "Install the Driver" on page 2-9.
+Use a Network Connection Refer to "Install the Driver" on page 2-9.
 Update an Existing Driver If the Card Printer Driver version 4.0 or newer is installed on your PC, you can update the Driver to the current version without uninstalling the previous version.
-Refer to "Update the Card Printer Driver" on page 18.
-Use Secure Printing Refer to "Use the Card Printer Driver for Secure Printing" on page 28.
-Connect to More Than One Printer Refer to "Connect More Than One Printer" on page 26.
+Refer to "Update the Card Printer Driver" on page 2-18.
+Use Secure Printing Refer to "Use the Card Printer Driver for Secure Printing" on page 2-28.
+Connect to More Than One Printer Refer to "Connect More Than One Printer" on page 2-26.

 If you want to Information Use Printer Sharing Printer sharing allows one or more PCs (clients) to print cards to a printer installed on a different PC (host).
-Refer to "Use Printer Sharing" on page 30.
+Refer to "Use Printer Sharing" on page 2-30.
 Use Printer Pooling A printer pool is a group of printers that act as one printer.
 Print jobs are sent to the pool and are distributed among the available printers.
-Refer to "Use Printer Pooling" on page 35 and "Set Up a Printer Pool" on page 37.
+Refer to "Use Printer Pooling" on page 2-35 and "Set Up a Printer Pool" on page 2-37.